olawoye/docker-wordpress/README.md

 To get started, follow the instructions below.
 This guide assumes **Docker** is installed on your machine.
 To install **Docker**, [read up](https://docs.docker.com/get-docker/)

 > Step 1: Create your **Wordpress** project folder: $ mkdir my-wordpress-website
-> Step 2: Clone the **Docker** image: $ git clone https://github.com/olawoye/docker-wordpress.git my-wordpress-website/
+> Step 2: Clone the repository: $ git clone https://github.com/olawoye/docker-wordpress.git my-wordpress-website/
-> Step 3: Navigate to  the project folder and configure your setup by editing the .env.sample file: $ cd my-wordpress-website && nano .env
+> Step 3: Navigate to the project folder and create an .env file: $ cd my-wordpress-website && cp .env.example .env
+> Step 3: Configure your setup by editing the .env file as necessary: $ nano .env
 > Step 4: Power up the **WordPress** installation: $ docker-compose up -d
 > Step 5: Open your browser and visit http://localhost:10000 (or your preferred configured port) and setup **WordPress** as usual